RDB-1998/RDB-1998/README.md

 `With over 6 years of trading experience in the financial markets, I’m diving into learning Python and related data tools to understand their applications in quantitative finance and trading.`

-   I'm driven by decision-making backed by data not luck and how probabilities can create an edge in the financial markets.
+   I'm driven by decision-making backed by data, not luck and how probabilities can create an edge in the financial markets.

 🚀 What I'm currently up to:
 - Learning Python and how it can be used for simulating decision-making in the financial markets